dhimmel/blog/content/posts/2025-10-19_perambulator/perambulator.md

 Status: draft

 The Four Corners is often thought of as where Utah, Colorado, New Mexico, and Arizona collide.
-But if you are satisfied with a municipal as opposed to statal four corners, you likely can find a quadripoint much closer to home.
+But if you are satisfied with a municipal as opposed to an interstate four corners, you likely can find a quadripoint much closer to home.

 In my case, I'd been searching for the meeting point for four municipalities in New Hampshire — the towns of Hanover, Canaan, Enfield, and the City of Lebanon.